Parikrma Humanity Foundation: Expansion and Scale

-Community Development: The Community Development Services team is manned by social workers.
+Community Development: The Community Development Services team is made up of social workers.

 Education Transformation Centre (ETC): Through ETC, launched in July 2014, Parikrma creates and offers teacher training modules to teachers, other NGO workers, school administrators and social entrepreneurs.
 The ETC began its operations in July, 2014.
 Teachers from 200 government schools are being trained and mentored to bring about change in the state education system, and Parikrma's goal is to influence 60,000 children through its Centres as well as the ETC.

-Adopted 5 Government Schools: Parikrma has adopted a school in 2017 - the Maruthinagar Government School.
+Adopted 5 Government Schools: Parikrma has adopted a school in 2017 – the Maruthinagar Government School.
 Parikrma has signed a MoU with the Government of Karnataka to bring about a change in academics, and overall development of children and performance at government schools.
 Over 500 children at the school are set to benefit from this new initiative.
 There has been a 60% increment in enrollment and 80% attendance in the Parent Teachers Meeting since inception.